lp-nedelkov/lp-nedelkov/README.md

 Maven, SpringBoot and ORM via Spring Data JPA by developing some simple REST APIs.
 I have also familiarised myself with version control systems such as Git.
-I’m currently learning React, JQuery and JavaScript for frond-end development
+I’m currently learning React, JQuery and JavaScript for frond-end development.

-I'm looking to collaborate on any interesting projects utilizing the mentioned technologies I'm reachable at lyubomir.nedelkov@gmail.com
+I'm looking to collaborate on any interesting projects utilizing the mentioned technologies.

+I'm reachable at lyubomir.nedelkov@gmail.com

 <!---